 All 3 of these outputs can also be programmed to turn off in the event that the measured current exceeds the current limit imposed by the BMS by a certain percentage that is programmed in (same percentage is used for all 3 relays.)
 This feature must be enabled for each of the relays individually through the settings profile.
 This feature must be enabled for the BMS to protect against over-current.
 If the relay turns off due to the over-current condition, that specific relay will latch off until the BMS is reset or the power cycled.
-Note: Enforcing current limits is not designed to protect against short circuits and is not a replacement for fuses or circuit breakers.
-All battery packs must have suitable hardware over-current protection devices such as fuses or circuit breakers.

-For all three relay outputs, minimum and maximum temperatures can be specified by ensuring that the charge and discharge current limit settings programmed into the BMS de-rate the maximum possible amperage to zero amps at the desired temperatures.
+In the case of all three relay outputs, minimum and maximum temperatures can be specified by ensuring that the charge and discharge current limit settings programmed into the BMS de-rate the maximum possible amperage to zero amps at the desired temperatures.
 The same can be enforced for state of charge.
 This, along with other programmable criteria for controlling the charge and discharge current limits, is discussed in more detail in the "How the BMS Calculates Current Limits" section above.

 When the BMS turns off these outputs, charge or discharge must stop within a certain timeframe (about 500ms).
 If the BMS still measures current flowing into or out of the battery pack after this amount of time after the BMS has prohibited the respective action, the BMS will set a relay enforcement fault code.
-If this happens, the BMS will turn off all 3 of the relay outputs plus the multi-purpose enable output in a last ditch effort to stop all charge and discharge, and the outputs will latch off until the fault is cleared or the unit is power cycled / reset.
-(Note: The standard multipurpose outputs do not have this safety feature, and the status of those outputs is not affected by any fault status unless specifically chosen.)
+If this happens, the BMS will turn off all 3 of the relay outputs in a last ditch effort to stop all charge and discharge, and the outputs will latch off until the fault is cleared or the unit is power cycled / reset.
+(Note: The multipurpose output does not have this safety feature, and the status of that output is not affected by any fault status unless specifically chosen.)